Kanai Yoshiko

-Kanai Yoshiko (金井淑子, born 1944) is Japanese academic and feminist theorist.
+Kanai Yoshiko (金井淑子, born 1944) is a Japanese academic and feminist theorist.
 She explored the complexities of the feminist movements in Japan and the difficulty in launching women's studies in a society bound by dualistic definitions of gender.
 Coining the phrase "housewife feminism", she addressed how Japanese society had attempted to appease women without addressing the underlying systemic problems that continued to foster inequality.